ElementalPublishing/elementalpublishing.github.io/entities/cyberdynasties/demonic/the_infernal_dynasty/bosses/BloodPatriarch/states/ascendant/bloodpatriarch.md

 He began to realize with growing horror that his perfect love was slowly devouring their capacity for independence, resilience, and authentic growth.
 But by then, stopping felt like abandonment, like a betrayal of the deepest love he'd ever known.

 ## The Cosmic Recognition
-*(Echoing both writers' understanding of how love can become monstrous)*

 The transformation came not through a single dramatic moment but through the slow accretion of countless small choices to protect rather than empower.
 The cosmic forces that govern growth and development took notice of what he had become—not a destroyer of love, but something far more subtle and terrible: a perfect lover whose care had become spiritual imprisonment.